jyablonski/aws_terraform/documentation/doqs.md

 - Public/Private:
   - The CloudFront URL is public (accessible to users).
   - The S3 bucket is private, and access is restricted to CloudFront through an OAI.

-This setup ensures your site is secure, fast, and scalable!
-Let me know if you need any further clarification.